 The class teacher will take a register recording who is present and absent from school at the end of the flexible drop off period.
-Any pupils from Year 1 upwards arriving after 8.50am and Reception pupils after 9.00am should be entered into the late log which is monitored by the office staff.
-If any pupil arrives late the office staff will ask parents to log this in the late book.
+Any pupil arriving late MUST be registered at the office for purposes of fire regulations.
+Any pupils arriving after 8.50am should be signed in electronically at the school office.
 The office is responsible for putting a late mark in the class register.
-Any pupil arriving late MUST register at the office for purposes of fire regulations.

-The register officially closes at 9.15am and any pupil arriving after this time will be marked absent for the session.
+The register officially closes at 9.30am and any pupil arriving after this time will be marked absent for the session.
 A reason for lateness will need to be provided and a decision made by the school to mark it as an authorised or unauthorised absence.